73N5/MiDas/README.md

-# MIDAS
+# MiDas

-ai assistant that listen to your voice that understands human language for commands like: go to previous directory (cd ..)
+MiDas (Machine Intelligent Directive Assistant) is a voice-driven AI interface that translates natural language into commands like: go to previous directory (cd ..).